It pays to know how the FDIC insures your deposits

 |Amount insured||$1 million|

-You can boost your coverage limits higher by opening other types of accounts within the same bank.
+You can raise your coverage limits higher by opening other types of accounts at the same bank.
 Other ownership categories include:

 “It’s very easy as an individual to have $1 million (insured) — if not more, in some cases — at specific institutions,” Healy says.